oracle-livelabs/database/xmldb/index/index.md

 ## Introduction
 Indexing XML data will give you quick access to the data and significantly improve the query performance.
 The use of indexes is particularly recommended for online transaction processing (OLTP) environments involving few updates.

-Generally, when your XML data contains an island of structured, predictable data and your queries are known, we recommend using XMLIndex with a structured component.
+Generally, when your XML data contains structured, predictable part of data and your queries are known, we recommend using XMLIndex with a structured component.
 When you need to support ad-hoc XML queries, range, or text search queries, we recommend using the XML Search index.
 In this lab, we will explore both XMLIndex and XML Search Index.

 Estimated Time: 45 minutes

 ### Objectives
 In this lab, you will learn:
--	Using XMLIndex,
+-	Using Structured XMLIndex,
 -	Using XML Search Index.

 ### Prerequisites
 - Be logged into your Oracle Cloud Account.

-## Task 1: Open Database Actions
-1. Log in to the Oracle Cloud.
-2. If you are using a Free Trial or Always Free account, and you want to use Always Free Resources,  you need to be in a region where Always Free Resources are available.
-You can see your current default Region in the top, right-hand corner of the page.
-3. Click the navigation menu in the upper left to show top-level navigation choices.
-4. Click on Oracle Database and choose Autonomous Transaction Processing.
-5. If using FreeTier, your compartment should be the root compartment for your tenancy.
-Note: Avoid the use of the ManagedCompartmentforPaaS compartment as this is an Oracle default used for Oracle Platform Services.
-6. You should see your database XMLDB listed in the center.
-Click on the database name "XMLDB".
-7. On the database page, choose Database Actions.
-8. You are now in Database Actions.
+- Go to the SQL worksheet in Database Actions.
-Database Actions allows you to connect to your Autonomous Database through various browser-based tools.
-We will just be using the SQL workshop tool.
-9. You should be in the Database Actions panel.
-Click on the SQL card

-## Task 2: Index XML Data
+## Task 2: Index Structured XML Data

-1. Create XMLIndex
+1. Create Structured XMLIndex

     Often times users know the structure or pattern of the queries.
 For example, consider the following few examples: